How You (And Your Dog) Can Avoid Snake Bites — And What To Do If You Get Bitten

 Stay calm

 Getting bitten by a snake is like getting a shot, Morocco says.
 The snake injects you with venom, and the harder your heart beats, the faster the venom circulates in the body.
-So try to stay calm, or even motionless if possible, to keep the venom as localized to the snake bite area as possible.
+So try to stay calm or even motionless if possible to keep the venom as localized to the snake bite area as possible.

 If you are bitten on the hand or arm, don't raise it above your head.
 Hold it across your chest, close to your heart, says Morocco.
 And if you have something to make into a sling to keep the arm still, do it.